-1.1 This paper presents a list of emerging priorities for note by the new committee.
-These are based on the Belfast Agenda commitment, the emerging corporate plan and ongoing work programmes within the Department.

-- 2.1 Members are asked to note; - the emerging priorities at this stage for the City and Neighbourhoods Department. - That the Strategic Policy & Resources committee on the 21st June will discuss a Draft Corporate plan that will set the organisational direction which will then inform this committee's planning over the coming months.
+- "1.0 Purpose of Report or Summary of main Issues - 1.1 This paper presents a list of emerging priorities for note by the new committee.
+These are based on the Belfast Agenda commitment, the emerging corporate plan and ongoing work programmes within the Department. - 2.0 Recommendations - 2.1 Members are asked to note; - the emerging priorities at this stage for the City and Neighbourhoods Department. - That the Strategic Policy & Resources committee on the 21st June will discuss a Draft Corporate plan that will set the organisational direction which will then inform this committee's planning over the coming months. - 3.0 Main report assist member discussion and it is anticipated that this will be presented to SP&R in June.